zhengzaihong/native_intent/example/README.md

 # flutter_intent_forzzh_example

-Demonstrates how to use the flutter_intent_forzzh plugin.
+Demonstrates how to use the intent_plus plugin.

 ## Getting Started